Tuesday, April 2, 2019

 ACHIEVING AND UTILIZING A GSA SCHEDULE

 Your small business is established in the federal government contracting sector.
-You have become a member of the government contracting community by registering with the Central Contractor Registration (CCR) Data Base.
+You have become a member of the government contracting community by registering with System for Award Management (SAM).
 You have proposed, negotiated and have been awarded your first government contract(s) and have a successful past performance history with the government in selling your products and/or services.

 On several occasions open solicitations or procurement activities have referenced a ," GSA Schedule", as a qualification criteria or as a venue by which to buy items or services you can supply.
 This article will discuss the GSA schedule program, how to apply for and negotiate a schedule for your company and how to utilize it as a sales and marketing tool.